 But companies that applied for licenses between the enactment date of March 15, 2019 and its effective date of Aug.
 30, 2019, are in limbo.
 The governor vetoed legislation that would have fixed that issue.

 Fortunately, however, Parrish said the state regulators are treating those licensees in a “pending” status and she believes discussions to resolve the issue will be successful.

 The Oklahoma Medical Marijuana Authority (OMMA), which regulates the industry, didn’t immediately respond for comment.

 As of June 1, Oklahoma’s largely free-market MMJ industry had 9,266 active business licenses, including 2,035 dispensaries, according to the OMMA.

-Medical marijuana sales in Oklahoma totaled nearly $300 in the first five months of 2020.
+Medical marijuana sales in Oklahoma totaled nearly $300 million in the first five months of 2020.